cloudControl/documentation/Guides/Third-Party Buildpacks/Third-Party Buildpacks.md

 # Third-Party Custom Buildpacks

-[cloudControl][cloudControl] supports Java, Ruby, PHP and Python apps natively via the [Pinky stack][PinkyStack].
+[cloudControl][cloudControl] supports following App-Types natively via the [Pinky stack][PinkyStack].

+- Java-based (Java with maven or Gradle, Grails, Scala, Play, Clojure)
+- Ruby
+- PHP
+- Python

 However you can deploy apps developed on languages and technologies beyond the default ones using the custom buildpacks feature.

 ## Verified Buildpacks